alexeygrigorev/llm-rag-workshop/README.md

 direnv allow
 ```

+## Jupyter

 Start a new terminal, and there run jupyter:

 ```bash
 jupyter notebook
 ```

+## Elasticsearch

 In another terminal, run elasticsearch with docker: